vertify/mongoman/README.md

 #### The tests are slow!

-Sorry, that's just how long it takes to start up all those Mongo instances.
-Some of the tests for failure modes try to start replica sets with 51 nodes.
-I will write checks for these specific failure cases to prevent starting up the nodes when we know it will fail to fix this soon.
+Sorry, that's just how long it takes to start up and shut down all those Mongo instances.
+Some of the tests need to start and stop the entire cluster sequentially as well.
+Right now it takes about a minute to run on my machine.

 ## Prior Art